Need Help? Talk to Our Experts

 But the main difference is this.
 The said restaurant enjoys a coveted .edu backlink from Harvard University.

 You might be asking, how did a local restaurant earn a backlink from Harvard, one of the world’s most prestigious universities?

 The obvious answer is that the Country Store is located near the vicinity of the Harvard Forest, a 4,000-acre laboratory and classroom in Petersham, owned by Harvard.
 And because the school wants to give their students a guide on where to dine close to the campus, they added links on their site that point to recommended restaurants nearby.

 Although most websites probably won’t get noticed by Harvard in this lifetime, one key takeaway from the above example is this:

 It is still possible to earn high-quality backlinks from academic institutions, without resorting to spammy, high-pressure, and low-grade SEO techniques.

 And when you get even just a handful of these powerful .edu domains to point to your website, the results in terms of traffic and search rankings can be tremendous.

-In this article, we’ll give you an exhaustive guide on how to get .EDU backlinks using white-hat SEO strategies that will enhance your online reputation and visibility.
+In this article, we’ll give you an exhaustive guide on how to get .EDU backlinks using white-hat SEO strategies from an experienced digital marketing agency for education industry India that will enhance your online reputation and visibility.